DNAKlik/indesign_img_resize_script/README.md

 # indesign script resize  images and apply object style from XML import
 Indesign script resize images from XML code and apply objectstyle based on XML

-//figure_frame.jsx
+// figure_frame.jsx
-//Author: Walter Mulder - DNAklik
+// Author: Walter Mulder - DNAklik
+// www.dnaklik.nl

 /**
 * @@@BUILDINFO@@@ figure_frame.jsx !
 Version!
-June 17 2019.
+June 21 2019.
-* This script is an extension off FitAnchorToColumn v3 by Vinny */
+* This script is an extension off FitAnchorToColumn v8 by Vinny */
 //FitAnchorToColumn v3
 //Transform anchored objects in order to rescale them to make them fit column width, keeping proportions.
 //by Vinny
 /**
 * This script places  images referenced by impoted XML into object styles based on the XML code
-* Images are rescaled with the code from FitAnchorToColumn v3
+* Images are rescaled with the code from FitAnchorToColumn v8
 * The standaard maximum width is the width of the text column, but it can be overwritten if the width is assigned in the XML
 * The figure element with figcaption is placed in a surounding Textframe
 * A check is made to avoid changes to already processed images, for if the XML is relouded or updated by the link